Rus501/google-homepage/README.md

-My first work from The Odin Project
+First project from The Odin Project https://www.theodinproject.com/